 Your cells have lost a lot of water throughout the race and like your carbohydrate stores they need to be replenished.
 Besides, drinking (and stretching) will also help to reduce muscle soreness.

 You have been sweating out important minerals for the last 26.2 miles.
 In order to get back to feeling your best they need to be replaced.
-You can do this by continuing to drink your electrolyte filled energy drink.
-Or celebrate and recover by have that salty margarita.

 You may experience tightness especially the first night post marathon.
 Try to use your foam roller to loosen up those muscles at least once throughout that first day.